X01XX/Alternate-representation-for-a-bit-pattern/README.md

 Some might be put off by the apparent inefficiency of representing a bit pattern with two masks.
 If you allow for a 1 bit in the same position of both masks, you can represent a power of two bit patterns.
 This use can be thought of as a region on a Karnaugh Map (having 1 or 2 bits per axis, no more).
 So if we have Ones-mask: 1010 and Zeros-mask: 0111, that can be thought of as the bit pattern 10X0, representing the bit patterns 1000 and 1010.
 With two X-bit positions, four bit patterns will be represented.

-A NOT operation on the Ones-mask is ~0101 & 1111 = 1010.
-A NOT operation on the Zeros-mask is ~1010 & 1111 = 0101.
+To do a NOT operation on the bit pattern 0101, the result Ones-mask is, ~0101 & 1111 = 1010, the result Zeros-mask is ~1010 & 1111 = 0101.
 The result is a representation of the bit pattern 1010, with position mask 1111.